Open today: 10:00 to 5:00

 Between 1740 and the mid-1750s Longhi's iconographic repertory focused primarily on conversation pieces; thereafter he widened his practice to include out-of-doors subjects like hunting parties and portraits.
 The outstanding works of Longhi's career are seven paintings of the Sacraments made in the early 1750s for the Querini family (Galleria Querini Stampalia, Venice).
 Longhi occasionally painted more than one version of his own compositions, but more often his works were duplicated by pupils and followers.
 He developed his compositions with painstaking care, and he produced numerous drawings for the figures and other details in his paintings.

 In 1737 Longhi was elected to membership in the Fraglia, the Venetian guild of painters in which he remained active until 1773.
 He was a founding member of the local academy of painters in 1756, instructor for its life classes until 1780, and a director from 1763-1766 of a private academy founded by the Pisani family.
 Longhi's son, Alessandro (1733-1813), was also a painter and is best known for his portraits.
 Longhi died on May 8, 1785 in the house in the quarter of San Rocco in Venice where he had lived since 1740.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]